Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ### Task 3: Create an eventhouse

-The eventstream ingests the real-time stock data, but doesn't currently do anything with it.
-Let's create an eventhouse where we can store the captured data in a table.
+In this task, you will create an eventhouse to store the real-time stock data captured by the eventstream.

 1. On the menu bar on the left, click on **elipsis(...)(1)** select **Create (2)**.